-- Have a "B" average in upper level work, and a combined score of 1000 (quantitative and verbal) on the GRE, which every candidate must take.
+- Have a "B" average in upper level work and submit official GRE scores, which every candidate must take.
 International graduate student applicants whose native language is not English are required to submit a score for the Test of English as a Foreign Language (TOEFL) or for the International English Language Testing System (IELTS).
-A total score of 80 on the iBT TOEFL or 6.5 overall on the IELTS is required. - 2.
-Have submitted three letters of recommendation, a one page statement of research interests, and a copy of all transcripts to the Graduate Program Director on or before March 1 for the Fall admissions and October 1 for the Spring admissions. - 3.
+A total score of 80 on the iBT TOEFL or 6.5 overall on the IELTS is required. - Have submitted three letters of recommendation, a one page statement of research interests, and a copy of all transcripts to the Graduate Program Director on or before March 1 for the Fall admissions and October 1 for the Spring admissions. - 3.
 Have received approval of the departmental graduate program committee.